SAP-samples/sap-tech-bytes/draftposts/login.md

 OK
 ```

 Great!
-In the next post, we'll look at managing configuration.
+In the next post, we take a quick look at managing configuration.

 ---